jamesremuscat/wowlint/README.md

 ## Advanced usage

-It's possible to use `wowlint` as a WoW-to-text converter by dumping the internal representation of a WoW song to stdout, by running:
+It's possible to use `wowlint` as a WoW-to-text converter by dumping the internal representation of a WoW file to stdout, by running:

 ```shell
 $ python -m wowlint.wowfile [filename]
 ```
-Note that this currently only works with song resource files.
+Note that this currently only works with song and liturgy resource files.

 ### git diff